Do Go On - 533 - El Chupacabra

 it's just nips.

-Okay, if you're putting your head under day,
+Okay, if you're putting your head under name, that's the last one.

 On our shoulders.